 All youth-serving organizations can benefit by engaging with the Denver Afterschool Alliance to improve practice and strengthen services.
 Three levels of membership offer different tools and resources that serve partners in a way that makes sense for them.
 As organizations increase their level of participation with DAA, they gain more access to outstanding professional development, networking opportunities, data collection tools and technical assistance from national leaders—all at no cost to the organization.

-Social, Emotional and Academic Learning (SEAL) is the process through which youth and adults acquire and apply skills around self-management, social awareness, relationship building and decision making.
+Social, Emotional and Academic Learning (SEAL) is the process through which youth and adults acquire and apply skills around self-awareness, self-management, social awareness, relationship building and decision making.
 Learn more.

 The Denver Quality Afterschool Connection (DQUAC) is the provider network of DAA and provides free professional development and networking opportunities for youth-serving providers, including site staff, managers and executive team members.
 Learn more.